 I'm a podcast host, novelist, culture critic, radio maker, interviewer, Twitter liker, Twitter fearer, dog owner, former lawyer, one-time college a cappella singer, occasional bread baker, photography dabbler, and very lucky weirdo.

 I'm the host of Pop Culture Happy Hour, NPR's roundtable culture and entertainment podcast.
 I also created its pop culture blog, Monkey See, which I edited from 2008 until 2018, when it was reorganized as part of Pop Culture Happy Hour’s world.
 I've worked with most of the radio shows at NPR in some capacity: I've talked about pop culture on All Things Considered, Morning Edition, and Weekend Edition.
 I once spent a week writing for Wait Wait, Don't Tell Me, took a turn guest-hosting Jesse Thorn's wonderful interview show Bullseye, and did a terrible job answering questions about music on a bonus episode of Ask Me Another.
 I do local live radio whenever they let me.

-My first novel is coming out in June 2019.
+My first novel is available now!
 It's called Evvie Drake Starts Over, and it’s about love and sad things and baseball and the state of Maine -- all of which are irresistible.

 My side hustle is moderating live events where I interview people in front of audiences.
 I've talked to TV and movie folks like Shonda Rhimes, Ron Howard, Connie Britton, Lauren Graham, Trevor Noah, B.J.
 Novak (also a writer, of course), and Joe and Anthony Russo.
 I've also talked at the Folger Shakespeare Library and the Sixth & I synagogue to authors like Jane Smiley, Maria Semple, Elizabeth Strout, the hosts of Welcome To Night Vale and, in a moment that my 12-year-old self still doesn't quite believe, Judy Blume.